rkhwaja/rtmilk/README.md

 Outputs are parsed out into the same types (datetime, enums, lists etc) Should it throw RTM errors rather than return parsed fail objects?
 Probably, since it's possible with complete fidelity and fits with the way the code has to be written

-# Object layer
+# Task objects
-The idea is mainly to have an object for a task
-This should take care of the ordering of setting start/due dates Takes care of has_due_time etc
+Ordering of start/due dates
+Hide whether they're dates or datetimes
+Hiding of "no tag"/tag type inconsistency
+Coalesce sending of different attributes to the server with an explicit call - have to do that for start/due dates anyway Validate the repeat input values

+# List objects
+Sometimes you only get the listid back, could hide the expansion of the other attributes

+# Filter objects
+Construct from string
+Construct from logical combination of conditions Output strings to the server using the pydantic stuff

 # Client layer
-Somehow you have to make it look reasonable from the outside and hide the API details?
+First entry point
+Search for tasks
+CRUD for lists
+Holds the API object

 # Future?
 Make it sansio, so that we can use other than requests